 The HD-Ice underwent extensive beam tests in February-March, 2012.
 The major outcome of the electron beam test is the strong indication that exposure to charged beam does not alter the relaxation time of the hydrogen polarization.
-This implies that radiation damage is not preventing the use of HD-Ice with charged beams at the luminosities anticipated by this proposal.
-The test, however, confirmed that the local heating of the HD cell, expected to be much higher with charged beams than with photon beams, is not well neutralized in the current design and at moderate currents (comparable with the ones foreseen by this proposal) results in polarization decay during beam operation.
-This remaining technical problem may require specific R&D work and a refined beam rastering system for use in intense electron beams.
-As a consequence, the updated proposal assumes a target not longer than the present one.
+This implies that radiation damage is not preventing the use of HD-Ice with charged beams at the luminosities anticipated in this proposal.
+The test, however, confirmed that local heating of the HD cell, expected to be much higher with charged beams than with photon beams, is not under control in the current design, resulting in too rapid polarization decay during beam operation at currents anticipated in this proposal.
+This remaining technical problem may require specific R&D work on heat dissipation and on a refined beam rastering system.
+As a consequence, the updated proposal assumes a target not longer than the present one (5 cm).
 The details about the beam test outcome and the implications about HD-Ice target design are presented in Sec.
 5.1.1.

-The present proposal assumes the same length of the current target (5 cm), a factor of two less than the one presented at PAC38.
-At constant beam current, this implies the luminosity is reduced to a value of $5 \cdot 10^{33}$ cm-2s-1.
+The present proposal assumes a target which is a factor of two shorter than the one presented at PAC38.
+At constant beam current, this implies the luminosity is reduced to a value of 5×10^{33} cm-2s-1.
 The impact on the physics outcome is acceptable, as shown in Sec.
 5.3.

 Condition n.2: The magnetic field and detector configuration has to be optimized.
-The central solenoid serves as momentum analyzer for large angle particles and Møeller background (scaling with luminosity) containment.
-Operation of the transverse target internally to the CLAS12 central detector requires shielding of the strong solenoidal field.
+The central solenoid serves as a momentum analyzer for large angle particles and as a Møeller background container.
+Operation of a transversely polarized target inside CLAS12 requires shielding of the strong solenoidal field.

 A solution was proposed to PAC38 to compensate a 3T longitudinal field at 10^{34} cm-2s-1 luminosity.
-That solution intended to use a massive compensating coil surrounding the target in-beam-cryostat at angles greater than 60 degrees.
-Although able to cope with strong longitudinal fields, and thus high luminosities, this solution requires to remove the silicon vertex detector and has potentially serious mechanical issues.
+That solution called for the use a massive compensating coil surrounding the target in-beam-cryostat at angles greater than 60 degrees.
+Although able to cope with strong longitudinal fields, and thus high luminosities, this design would require removal of the silicon vertex detector, and it has potentially serious mechanical issues.

-The reduced luminosity and target length allow to greatly simplify the design of the target magnet system.
-Simulations with CLAS12 GEANT4 based MC (gemc) show that the Møller background can be contained to an acceptable level already with a 2T longitudinal magnetic field at $5 \cdot 10^{33}$ cm-2s-1 luminosity (see Sec.
+The reduced luminosity and target length allow for a greatly simplified design of the target magnet system.
+Simulations with the CLAS12 GEANT4-based MC (gemc) show that the Møller background can be contained at an acceptable level already with a 2T longitudinal magnetic field at $5 \cdot 10^{33}$ cm-2s-1 luminosity (see Sec.
 5.1.3).
-The shorter target allows for a better compromise between the acceptance and holding field uniformity.
+The shorter target allows for a better compromise between acceptance and holding-field uniformity.

-In the present design the longitudinal field compensation and the transverse field are generated by superconducting coils internal to the HD-Ice liquid helium can.
+In the present design the longitudinal field compensation and the transverse field are generated by superconducting coils inside the HD-Ice liquid helium can.
 The proposed HD-ice magnet design is basically an enhanced version of the present coil system already in use with the current HD-Ice.
-This compact design has the advantage of having almost no impact on the CLAS12 detector configuration and is able, already in its preliminary version, to compensate the longitudinal component to be smaller than 5 mT inside the target volume while providing 0.5 T transverse holding field.
+This compact design has almost no impact on the CLAS12 detector configuration and is able, already in its preliminary version, to reduce the longitudinal field component to less than 5 mT inside the target volume while providing a 0.5 T transverse holding field.